You're at: https://57296.neocities.org/chrome.html

 ~ Google's "Office" must certainly answer my need for a good text app --but all of these must be used on-line (to the best of my knowledge) and, presumably, they are not all free.

-* I keep my old working computers strictly off-line, such that their operating systems and installed programs never need up-dating or replacement --nor do my skill sets or finger/hand reflexes.
+* I keep my old working computers ("tower PCs") strictly off-line, such that their operating systems and installed programs never need up-dating or replacement --nor do my skill sets or finger/hand reflexes.

 ~ The working assumptions here are that one wants to grow masterful, old and wise with existing applications --at least as long as our hardware can be maintained into the future.
-Obviously: up-dating the operating system eventually requires updates to the installed programs/applications --and updated versions of your favorite applications may no longer support an early O/S.
+Obviously: up-dating the operating system eventually requires updates to the installed programs/applications --and updated versions of your favorite applications may no longer support an early O/S --or the apps might no longer exist at all.

 ~ To that end, I'll be asking local service dealers opinions about the viability/repairability of old operating systems, Microsoft's "XP" series in particular, and to what extent old operating systems and applications can be imposed onto, or "sandboxed" into new hardware (that's to be kept off-line, of course).
 I'll also be asking for opinions on my opinions here.